Revlon Logo

 Revlon Logo History

-Brand owners focused little on the logo when conducting advertising campaigns.
+Brand owners paid little attention to the logo when running advertising campaigns.
 From 1938 to ’53 and into the ’60s, the brand did not have a full-fledged common mark for all products.
-The fame and recognition of the company had more to do with print ads and the celebrities who participated in them.
-The logo style was unified only after the management change, and it did not change for many years.
+The company’s fame and recognition had more to do with print ads and the celebrities who appeared in them.
+The logo style was unified only after the management change, and it remained unchanged for many years.

 What is Revlon?